-Diarrhea is one of the most common problems for people living with HIV (HIV+).
-It can affect as many as 80 percent of HIV+ people.
-While diarrhea caused by advanced HIV disease has decreased, many HIV+ people have diarrhea from their HIV drugs.
+Diarrhea is one of the most common problems for people living with HIV.
+While diarrhea caused by advanced HIV disease has decreased, some people living with HIV have diarrhea from their HIV drugs.

-Diarrhea occurs when you have bowel movements more often than you usually do and/or have very loose, watery stool.
-Many factors can cause diarrhea.
-Some of these include:
+Diarrhea occurs when you have bowel movements (when you "poop") more often than you usually do and have very loose, watery stool ("poop").
+Many things can cause diarrhea, for example:

 - HIV virus damaging the gut (intestines) – particularly if you have a high viral load or a low CD4 cell count

 - An infection of the gut – from bacteria (e.g., shigella or salmonella), viruses (e.g., Norwalk or rotavirus), fungi, or parasites (e.g., cryptosporidia or giardia)

 - HIV drugs (especially protease inhibitors)